AllEars Motivation: Accessible Art Installations with Sound

 Making immersive art installations with accessibility features seems like a given; if you're going to release something to the general public, why wouldn't you take into consideration different levels of ability or knowledge around art?
 It's surprising (or maybe not if you work in VR) that a lot of immersive media, including film, playable experiences, and physical installation doesn't always accommodate to this.

 I was first introduced to the issue five years ago, when I attended my first academic conference: The International Community for Audio Display (ICAD).
 I was just an audio programming nerd working for my university as an Immersive Media Support Specialist, my first creative tech role.
-I learned a lot about the world of data sonification and its applications, but there was one particular thing that caught my full attention, audio-only playable experiences.
+I learned a lot about the world of data sonification at the conference and its applications, but there was one particular thing that caught my full attention, audio-only playable experiences.

 At the conference in Newcastle UK, a developer artist called Brandon (if I remember correctly) had a workshop where participants explored a variety of audio-based games and were mostly made, published, and played by blind people.
 And the way he talked about the hurdles and obstacles encountered by this community to just enjoy interactive media and storytelling motivated me to include this thinking in my work at North Carolina State University.